Boat believed to be carrying migrants capsizes off California coast, leaving 3 dead and 9 missing

 U.S. Coast Guard Petty Officer Chris Sappey said it was unclear where the boat was coming from before it flipped shortly after sunrise about 35 miles (56 kilometers) north of the Mexico border.
-He described the vessel as a panga.
-Pangas are open fishing boats commonly used by smugglers.
+He described the vessel as a panga, single or twin-engine open fishing boats commonly used by smugglers.

 “They were not tourists,” Sappey said.
 “They are believed to be migrants.”